Keep It Sweetly Simple!

 Saturday 22 September 2018

 This can be a bit disappointing if you’ve changed your name already and you want to try out your new signature.
-You can however, be announced to your guests by your new married name at the end of your ceremony, if you wish.
+You can however, be announced to by your new married name at the end of your wedding ceremony, if you wish.

 Legal change of name takes place with the making of your vows of marriage during your wedding ceremony.
 This means that, by the end of the ceremony, if you – as bride, or groom, or both - have chosen name change, then it’s already legally in effect.